SOCCER DEFENSIVE WALL BUILDING

 Non-Traditional Approach to Setting the Wall – Freeing the Goalkeeper

 There is a technique that can be used that frees the goalkeeper from positioning the Anchor player.
-Once the goalkeeper calls for a wall, a designated “Wall Setter,” usually a forward or lead midfielder, immediately moves to a position beyond the ball.
+Once the goalkeeper calls for a wall, a designated “Wall Setter,” usually a forward or lead midfielder, immediately moves to a position beyond the ball, closer to midfield.
 In effect, the imaginary line from the near post to the ball is extended about 10-yards farther into the field and the Wall Setter takes up a spot at the end of the line (beyond the attackers taking up position for the kick).
 The Wall Setter then performs all of the same functions of moving the Anchor into the correct position, but from a location closer to the halfway line, or to the sideline, from the ball.
 This has the effect of allowing the goalkeeper to both: 1.)
 Always be able see the ball; and, 2.)
 Immediately take a position that increases the chance of stopping a quick kick.
 In addition to freeing the goalkeeper, this also has the added benefit of allowing the player in the Anchor position to never have to turn their back to the ball.

 Upon arriving, the Anchor now faces out from the goal, looking at the ball, and does not ever turn and face the goalkeeper.
 The Wall Setter uses all of the same oral communications and hand signals to position the Anchor.
 The directions are still based on the defenders’ perspective.
 In this case however, because the Wall Setter is now facing toward the goal, the Wall Setter must say “Right, one step,” while pointing to the left and vice versa.
 If this becomes problematic, the “Right” and “Left” parts of the oral communication can be dropped.
-In effect this example then becomes “One step,” while pointing in the correct direction.
+In effect, this example then becomes “One step,” while pointing in the correct direction.
 As before, when the Anchor is positioned properly, the Wall Setter says “Hold,” while clasping the palms of the hands together above the head.

 The Odd Case – A Wall Less than 10-Yards from the Ball